Spotlight on anti-political dynasty bill as Ampatuans convicted for Maguindanao Massacre - Interaksyon

 He was personally asked by the Ampatuans to drop his political bid twice — in a meeting with then-Defense Secretary Gilbert Teodoro and in a dinner with then-President Gloria Macapagal-Arroyo.

-The Ampatuans, namely the now-deceased Andal Ampatuan Sr. and his son Andal Ampataun Jr., were accused of masterminding and leading the massacre, respectively.
+The Ampatuans, namely the now-deceased Andal Ampatuan Sr. and his son Andal Ampatuan Jr., were accused of masterminding and leading the massacre, respectively.

 Murder charges were also filed against several Ampatuan clan members, including former Autonomous Region in Muslim Mindanao Governor Datu Zaldy “Puti” Ampatuan, incumbent Shariff Saydona mayor Datu Sajid Islam Ampatuan and former Sharrif Aguak mayor Datu Anwar Ampatuan Sr.